paulross/PythonExtensionPatterns/doc/sphinx/source/install.rst

 At the project root there is a script ``build_all.sh`` which, for every supported version of Python:

+- Builds and tests the C/C++ code.
-- Creates a Python virtual environment (deleting any existing one).
+- Creates a Python virtual environment (optionally deleting any existing one).
-- Run ``pip install -r requirements.txt`` onn the virtual environment.
+- Run ``pip install -r requirements.txt`` on the virtual environment.
 - Run ``python setup.py develop`` in that virtual environment.
 - Run ``pytest tests/``.
 - Run ``python setup.py bdist_wheel``.
 - Run ``python setup.py sdist``.
-- Create the documentation.
+- Optionally, create the documentation.
 - Report the results.

 The script will halt on the first error returning the error code.